envelope icon phone icon

 Firs are noted for having soft needles.
 The true firs have needles that are flat, and come on on either side of the twig.
 Some firs needles that curl upward, giving the illusion that the needles are spread around the twig.

 Douglas fir shares the true fir's soft needles, but is actually a completely different genus.
 It's needles circle the twig.
-Needles tend to be finer than the true firs.
+Needles tend to be finer than the true firs, and close to round.

 Firs are just barely hardy here on the prairies.
 The only fir that is native here, Balsam Fir, can be found only where it is protected and gets extra moisture.
 I've found it on north running ravines draining into the North Saskatchewan River.